 Once you have inserted this famous module into your template, all you have to do is modify it...

-Let's look at all this in detail....
+Let's look at it in detail...

 4.1 - Content tab